-EFI offers a robust set of standard features and options on the Fiery server to help our customers meet their needs for a comprehensive and customizable security solution for any environment.
-EFI is committed to ensuring our customers' businesses run at top efficiency and effectively protect the Fiery server deployed against vulnerabilities from either malicious or unintentional use.
+EFI offers a robust set of standard features and options on the Fiery sever to help our customers meet the need for a comprehensive and customizable security solution for any environment.
+EFI is committed to ensuring our customers' businesses run at top efficiency and effectively protect the Fiery server deployed against vulnerabilities from either malicious or unintenational use.
 Therefore, EFI is continually developing new technologies to provide comprehensive and reliable security solutions for the Fiery server.

-303 Velocity Way Foster City, CA 94404 650-357-3500 www.efi.com Auto-Count, BioVu, BioWare, ColorWise, Command WorkStation, Digital StoreFront, DocBuilder, DocBuilder Pro, DocStream, EDOX, the EFI logo, Electronics For Imaging, Fabrivu, Fiery, the Firry logo, Inkware, Jetrion, MicroPress, OneFlow, PressVu, Printellect, PrinterSite, PrintFlow, PrintMe, PrintSmith Site, Prograph, RIP-While-Print, Ultra'u and VUTEk are registered trademarks of Electronics for Imaging, Inc. in the U.S. and/or certain other countries.
-BESTColor is a registered trademark of Electronics for Imaging, GmbH in the U.S. The APPS logo, AutoCal, Balance, ColorPASS, Dynamic Wedge, EFI, Estimate, Fast-4, Fiery Driven, the Fiery Driven logo, Fiery Link, Fiery Prints, Fiery Spark, the Fiery Prints logo, Fiery Spark, the Portone logo, Logic, Pace, Printoafe, the PrintMe logo, PrintSmith, Print to Win, PSI, PSI Fiexo, Rastek, the Rastek logo, RIPChips, SendMe, Splash, Spot-On, UltraPress, UltraTex, UV Series 50, VisualCal, the VUTEk logo and WebTools are trademarks of Electronics for Imaging GmbH in the U.S. and/or certain other countries.
+303 Velocity Way Foster City, CA 94404 650-357-3500 www.efi.com Auto-Count, BioVu, BioWare, ColorWise, Command WorkStation, Digital StoreFront, DocBuilder, DocBuilder, Pro, DocStream, EDOX, the EFI logo, Electronics For Imaging, Fabrivu, Fiery, the Fiery logo, Inkware, Jetrion, MicroPress, OneFlow, PressVu, Printellect, PrinterSite, Printfoliow, Printfilm, PrintSmith Site, Prograph, RIP-While-Print, UltraVu and VUTEk are registered trademarks of Electronics for Imaging, Inc. in the U.S. and/or certain other countries.
+BetScolor is a registered trademark of Electronic for Imaging GmbH in the U.S. The APPS logo, AutoCal, Balance, ColorPASS, Dynamic Wedge, EFI, Estimate, Fast-4, Fiery Driven, the Fiery Driven logo, Fiery Link, Fiery Prints, Fiery Spark, the Fiery Prints logo, Fiery Spark, FreeForm, Hagen, the Jetrion logo, Logic, Pace, Printcafe, the Printfilm logo, PrintSmith, Print to Win, PSI, PSI Flexo, Rastek, the Rastek logo, RIPChips, SendMe, Splash, Spot-On, UltraPress, UltraTex, UV Series 50, VisualCal, the VUTEk logo and WebTools are trademarks of Electronics for Imaging GmbH in the U.S. and/or certain other countries.
+Best, the Best logo, Colorproof, PhotoX-posure, Remoteproof, and Screenproof are trademarks of Electronics for Imaging GmbH in the U.S. and/or certain other countries.
 All other terms and product names may be trademarks or registered trademarks of their respective owners, and are hereby acknowledged